-- a. be on track to graduate with a UHS diploma.
-(Appendix E) - b. demonstrate successful performance on the State's standardized test requirements for graduation. - c. have earned an Exceeds on the AIMS or the equivalent ratings on future testing on two of the subjects tests, reading, writing and mathematics. - i.
-GPA of 3.0 or higher in all previous coursework. (how measured?) - ii. score of 167 or higher on the PSAT or SAT of 1670 or higher.
+- 1. be on track to graduate with a UHS diploma.
+(Appendix E) - 2. demonstrate successful performance on the State's standardized test requirements for graduation. - 3. have earned an Exceeds on the AIMS or the equivalent ratings on future testing on two of the subject tests, reading, writing and mathematics. - 4.
+GPA of 3.0 or higher in all previous coursework. - 5. score of 167 or higher on the PSAT or a score of 1670 or higher on the SAT.